 Fellowships are monetary awards that require no service or work from the student.
 Fellowships may be institutionally awarded (through the Graduate School or one of Clemson's graduate programs) or externally awarded and portable to Clemson University.
 Fellowships are awarded by government agencies (federal, state, local), private foundations, industries, professional groups, and others.
-More information about fellowships can be found on the Graduate School's Assistantships and Fellowships webpage.
+The Graduate School maintains a list of available fellowships on its website, including information on many prominent external fellowships.